-Photo of the 2003 La Trobe brochure, the university campus, and current view of Kerferd Hotel.
+Photo of the 2003 La Trobe brochure, the university campus (author photos), and the current view of Kerferd Hotel. (website photo)

 Onward to Sydney, certainly one of the most beautiful cities in the world.
 I had a reservation at a Bed & Breakfast in King’s Cross, a vibrant downtown area.
 The rate at Hotel 59 was even then an incredible A$99, which was about $67 US dollars.
 We had a king room, with an en suite bathroom.
 We arrived late, climbing up narrow stairs from a delightful café where we would have breakfast.
 I had an email from the owner, George, with a code for the lock.
 That felt very modern to us at the time.